Buffer Program Update

 Riparian Protection Aid Certification

-BWSR just recently submitted our annual certification to the Department of Revenue as to which Counties and Watershed Districts have affirmed their jurisdiction under the Buffer Law and the proportion of centerline miles of public watercourses, and miles of public drainage system ditches on the buffer protection map.
-Those numbers have not changed.
+BWSR is in the process of submitting our annual certification to the Department of Revenue on or before July 1st indicating which counties and watershed districts have affirmed their jurisdiction under the buffer law and the proportion of centerline miles of public watercourses, and miles of public drainage system ditches on the buffer protection map.
+For the most part, those numbers have not changed.
 Therefore, aid allocation should be similar to last year.
 Information on the aid allocation is listed on the Department of Revenue’s of website.
 Information specific to this year’s allocation should be posted in the coming weeks.

 During a recent BuffCAT update to accommodate enhanced functionality, there was a data loss of the attachments associated with the parcels.
 BWSR’s Information and Technology (IT) staff contacted ESRI (the vendor that supports ArcGIS Online) to find out what happened to the attachments.
 They were informed that ESRI does not maintain backups of attachments and that they were not retrievable.
 Although it is normally common practice for there to be backups of data stored online through cloud services, this turned out to not be the case with attachments associated with ESRI hosted data.

 The parcel data and file attachments for BuffCAT are stored in the ArcGIS Online cloud, which are servers that BWSR has no direct access to.
 The reason for this type of storage is to allow for user editing and tracking of the data.
 Although backups of the parcel data have been saved by BWSR IT staff over time, backups of the attachments were not saved because BWSR IT staff does not have direct access to the storage of these files.

 BWSR IT staff have been committed to fixing the issue and recently developed a process for backing up BuffCAT data along with attachments on our network.
 So, this should not happen again during future updates to the system.